 I found the diet amazingly easy to follow.
-I already loved brown rice, whole grain breads, and oatmeal; I just had to replace the chicken, fish, and diary with vegetables and fruit and throw out all the oils.
+I already loved brown rice, whole grain breads, and oatmeal; I just had to replace the chicken, fish, and dairy with vegetables and fruit and throw out all the oils.

 When I returned to the oncologist, I told him what I was doing.
-He responded by saying that diet had nothing to do with my getting cancer, and that I couldn’t possibility get enough protein, calcium, and essential fatty acids.
+He responded by saying that diet had nothing to do with my getting cancer, and that I couldn’t possibly get enough protein, calcium, and essential fatty acids.

 I made a mental note to look into his concerns, but stuck with my new diet, after being reassured by Dr. McDougall that I would get more than enough protein, calcium, essential fatty acids—and everything else!

 The second major stroke of luck at that time was seeing the Ironman Triathlon on television.
 I was captivated by the idea of going beyond a 26.2-mile marathon.
 The triathlon was a 2.4-mile swim, followed by a 112-mile bike race, and then the marathon!

 When I found out that no cancer patient nor any woman as old as I had ever completed what was considered one of the most grueling races in the world, I found my challenge.

 I was especially excited to find that my new diet gave me more energy and faster recovery times.
 It got me back to running very soon after the surgeries and I added swimming and cycling to my daily training.